-As illustrated in Figure AA, it took an average of 103 days (3.4 months) to complete a sexual assault investigation in FY22.
-This is less than the 125 days in FY21.
+As illustrated in Figure AA, it took an average of 125 days (4.1 months) to complete a sexual assault investigation in FY21.
+This is similar to 127 days in FY20.
 It is important to note that the length of an investigation does not necessarily reflect an investigation's quality.
 Investigation length is dependent on various factors specific to the case, including the complexity of the allegation, the number and location of potential witnesses involved, and the laboratory analysis required for the evidence.